 Our net revenues derived from product sales are net of VAT, sales returns and exchanges.
 Factors affecting our net revenues derived from product sales include our unit sales volume and average selling price.
-We increased wafer shipments in 2011 and 2012, due to strong demand for our products, increased production output and increased brand recognition.
-In 2013, our wafer shipments decreased from 2012, because we used more of our wafer production output for our own module production to support our business strategy to become an integrated module provider.
-Average selling prices throughout the solar value chain decreased in 2011 due to the oversupply of solar power products and Europe's challenging financing environment that resulted in weak demand in Europe for most of 2011.
-Global oversupply continued into 2012, leading to continued declines in average selling prices throughout the solar value chain, including but not limited to polysilicon, wafers, cells, and module prices.
-After the market bottomed out in early 2013, the solar market recovered gradually due to industry restructuring and integration, which resulted in an increase in average selling prices throughout the solar value chain.
+We decreased wafer shipments in 2013 because we used more of our wafer manufacturing output for our own module manufacturing to support our business strategy to become an integrated module provider.
+In 2014 and 2015, we continued to shift our business focus towards the higher margin module business by using most of the wafers produced internally Average selling prices throughout the solar value chain, including but not limited to polysilicon, wafers, cells, and module prices, increased in 2013 because the solar market recovered gradually due to industry restructuring and integration.
+In 2014, the average selling prices throughout the solar value chain remained stable, however, due to foreign exchange fluctuations, module prices declined gradually in the second half of 2014.
+In 2015, the market price of polysilicon declined from \$21 per kilogram to \$14 per kilogram, while the average selling price of cell started to rise in the middle of the year, the average selling price of wafer started to rise in the fourth quarter and the average selling price of modules slightly decreased.